Can Europe take moral high road on refugees?

 (CNN)US President Donald Trump is expected to sign a new executive order this week that would temporarily halt travel from citizens of seven nations he says pose a high risk of terrorism.

-Before it was halted in the courts, his initial order caused chaos at airports and prompted noutrage around the world.
+Before it was halted in the courts, his initial order caused chaos at airports and prompted outrage around the world.
 German chancellor Angela Merkel warned against imposing a "general suspicion" on all Muslims; French Foreign Minister Jean-Marc Ayrault said that welcoming refugees was "a duty of solidarity."

 But the reality is that many European countries have curbed their own refugee programs.